-The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis is managing that.
+The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis may play a role.

-There is a possibility of misdiagnosis of TS as a speech pathology symptom.
+There is the possibility of misdiagnosis of TS as a speech pathology symptom.
 Although phenotypically similar, tic-induced disfluency in speech is quite different from speech pathologies like stuttering or cluttering.
-Therefore, it is possible that patients misdiagnosed as stutterers will not benefit from the typical speech therapy, but rather would be better off with a treatment stopping tics.
+Therefore, it is typical that patients misdiagnosed as stutterers will not benefit from speech therapy, but rather would be better off with a treatment stopping tics.

 Patients Report That Cannabis Works